 - Waking up in the night and not getting back to sleep

-- Turn off all electrics (eg phones, lap top, routers).
-Blue light from screens interferes with melatonin.
+- Turn off all electrics (for example phones, laptops, routers) as blue light from screens interferes with melatonin.

-- Don’t drink caffeine beyond midday or at least 3-4 hrs before bed.
+- Avoid caffeine beyond midday or at least 3-4 hours before bed.

-- Ensure room is completely dark – use black out blinds/curtains, turn off all lights.
+- Ensure room is completely dark by using black out blinds/curtains and turn off all lights.

-- Start the winding down process 1- 2 hrs before you want to sleep.
-Eg switch off the TV, put away work, turn off the laptop!
+- Start the winding down process 1- 2 hours before you want to sleep.

-- Don’t have sugary foods late at night, as it causes an imbalance in blood sugar levels which can wake you up.
+- Avoid sugary foods late at night, as it causes an imbalance in blood sugar levels which can wake you up.

-- Try having tryptophan foods in the evening.
-Eg Oats, turkey, dates, pumpkin and sunflower seeds.
+- Try having tryptophan foods in the evening such as oats, turkey, dates, pumpkin and sunflower seeds.
 Tryptophan converts to serotonin and then to melatonin.

-- Avoid/limit day time naps.
-If you do, make sure it’s before 3pm, no more than 30-45 minutes.
+- Enjoy a daytime nap?
+This may cause problems with sleep at night.
+If you do feel yourself needing a nap, make sure it’s before 3pm, no more than 30-45 minutes.

 - Regular, daily exercise promotes sleep and the endorphins released help reduce stress.
 However, be careful with high intensity exercise late in the evening as it can raise cortisol levels (same hormone that is released when we’re under stress).